List of NCAA Division I men's basketball season rebounding leaders

 In basketball, a rebound is the act of gaining possession of the ball after a missed field goal or free throw.
 The National Collegiate Athletic Association's (NCAA) Division I rebounding title is awarded to the player with the highest rebounds per game (rpg) average in a given season.

-History

 From 1956 through 1962, the NCAA rebounding leader was determined by the highest individual recoveries out of the total by both teams in all games (meaning the highest percentage of the total possible rebounds determined the winner, not the per game average).
 The NCAA did not split into its current divisions format until August 1973.
 From 1906 to 1955, there were no classifications to the NCAA nor its predecessor, the Intercollegiate Athletic Association of the United States (IAAUS).
 Then, from 1956 to 1973, colleges were classified as either "NCAA University Division (Major College)" or "NCAA College Division (Small College)".
 The NCAA's official men's basketball media guide recognizes rebounding champions beginning with the 1950–51 season.

 Charlie Slack of Marshall owns the Division I record for a single-season rebounding average (25.6), which he accomplished in 1954–55.
 The all-time career rebounds record holder—Tom Gola of La Salle—never won an NCAA Division I rebounding title despite grabbing 2,201 rebounds.
 In the official NCAA men's basketball record books, a distinction is drawn between the pre-1973 era and the post-1973 era.
 One reason is that because of the split into the three Divisions in use today (Divisions I, II and III), many of the rebounds accumulated in the pre-1973 era were against less–talented opponents that would be considered Division II, III or even NAIA in today's hierarchy.
 Although the 1972–73 season was before the divisional split, the NCAA officially considers that season to be "post-1973" because of the adoption of freshman eligibility for varsity play in all NCAA sports effective in August 1972.
 Therefore, Kermit Washington of American is the post-1973 Division I single-season rpg record holder.
 He averaged 20.4 rebounds in 1972–73.